DRUG INTERACTIONS IN PREGNANCY

 Can heartburn medicines affect other products used during pregnancy?

 Yes.
-Heartburn products can change absorption patterns or make timing with other medicines and supplements more complicated, which is why they belong on the full list too.
+Heartburn medicines can change absorption or make timing with other medicines and supplements more complicated, which is why they belong on the full list too.
 If you want to combine them with another medicine during pregnancy, consult your doctor or pharmacist.

-Does the interaction question disappear after birth if I am breastfeeding?
+Does the issue of interactions go away after birth if I am breastfeeding?

 No. Breastfeeding is a different stage from pregnancy, but it still calls for caution when new products are added to the home medicine cabinet.
 If you are taking or planning to take any medicine while breastfeeding, consult your doctor or pharmacist.